-The Legacy of Sherlock Holmes - Part One
+The Legacy of Sherlock Holmes – Part Two

 The 1920s are now regarded as the golden age of crime fiction where the whodunit reigned supreme.
 The bookshelves were awash with charismatic sleuths of all hues, idiosyncrasies and persuasions but all, in one sense or another provided a darkened, distorted mirror image of Holmes, each one of them triumphing over the bumbling inadequacies of the official police.
-In the thirties we had John Dickson Carr’s Dr Fell, Ngaio Marsh’s Inspector Alleyn ( a policeman, but a rich aristocratic one who was in essence an independent agent), Agatha Christie’s Miss Marple and Dashiell Hammett’s Nick Charles amongst others.
-However, with the outbreak of the World War II in 1939, the reader’s appetite for murder and dilettante detectives waned and in the early post-war years there was the gradual emergence of the police procedural, novels which concentrated on the routine institutionalised process of catching the criminal.
+In the thirties, we had John Dickson Carr’s Dr Fell, Ngaio Marsh’s Inspector Alleyn ( a policeman, but a rich aristocratic one who was, in essence, an independent agent), Agatha Christie’s Miss Marple and Dashiell Hammett’s Nick Charles amongst others.
+However, with the outbreak of World War II in 1939, the reader’s appetite for murder and dilettante detectives waned and in the early post-war years, there was the gradual emergence of the police procedural, novels which concentrated on the routine institutionalised process of catching the criminal.